jnk0le/random/pipeline cycle test/README.md

 Effective load to use latency for `ldr` is 0 cycle into the EX3 stage.

-Optimization manual suggests 2 cycle load to use which is the case of "pointer chasing".
+Optimization manual suggests 2 cycle load to use, which is the case of "pointer chasing".

 ```
 	mov.n r10, r10